-To combat this, you can add checkpoints to the model to restart the training at the same point where the training was paused.
-This feature offers a similar capability for input-generating data loaders.
-Moreover, a model trained on duplicate samples performs worse than the one trained on deduplicated data ([1, 2]).
-Even if a dataset is deduplicated, and the dataloader is not deterministically restarted after the training has been paused, the model could get trained on samples or batches the model has already seen.
-This could lead to memorization and degrade the upstream and downstream performance of the model.
+A model trained on duplicate samples performs worse than the one trained on deduplicated data ([1, 2]).
+Even if a data set is deduplicated, if the dataloader is not deterministically restarted after a pause in training there is a chance for a model to be trained on samples or batches the model has already seen.
+This could lead to memorization and degrade upstream and downstream performance of the model.

-To overcome this issue, Cerebras offers a feature that enables users to resume training deterministically – from the same point in the input-generating dataloader where a previous run was halted – thereby ensuring the model does not get trained with repeated data samples.
+Through this feature, users may resume training deterministically – from the same point in the input-generating dataloader where a previous run was halted – thereby ensuring the model is not trained with repeated data samples.

 For your original run from

-cerebras.save_iter_state_path to the mounted directory where the data checkpoints will get written.
-Note that this directory should be visible to the worker nodes in the Weight Streaming mode.
-Ensure this path is a mounted path and specified under the
+This directory should be visible to the worker nodes in the Weight Streaming mode.
+This means, this path should be a mounted path and specified under

 --mount_dirs.
-A new directory will be created if it does not already exist.
+The directory will be created if it does not already exist.

 cerebras: save_iter_state_path: </path/to/mounted/modelzoo/dir>

-Once the run starts, confirm if the dataloader saves its state under the provided path.
+Once the run is started, you can confirm if the dataloader is saving its state under the provided path.
 You should see two types of files in path

-data_iter_checkpoint_state_file_global file records the integer step at which the last weight checkpoint for a given run was captured.
+data_iter_checkpoint_state_file_global file records the integer step at which the last weight checkpoint for a given run is captured.

 The set of files